dhunmoon/javascript-cheatsheet/global-functions.md

 [⬅ built-in-objects](https://github.com/dhunmoon/javascript-cheatsheet/blob/main/built-in-objects.md)
-> 🚧 Improvement on the documentation is needed
+> 🚧 Improvement on the documentation is needed to pack more information in less space.
 <hr>

 # Global functions